JAORMX/deet.blog/content/posts/day-21-deet-s-first-trip.md

 type = "post"

 +++
 Today we went to see doggy grandparents to the country side.
 It was Deet's first trip.
 We took a train from Helsinki and the trip went better than we could have ever thought.
-Also, Deet was excited about her "doggy grandparents" and the house they have.
+Also, Deet was excited about my (Mirkka's) parents and the house they have.
 There was almost no signs of that shy little dog we had exactly 3 weeks ago.

 * Deet was travelling in a train and she was very calm and slept most of the trip
 * She was calm in the car